-On the second evening of the symposium, the participants will enjoy sauna and dinner accompanied by the amzing views over the city of Helsinki.
+On the second evening of the symposium, the participants will have the opportunity to enjoy sauna (optional) and dinner in one of the 180,000 islands of Finland.

 On the first evening of the symposium, a reception for the symposium participants will be organized at the Vanha Raatihuone (Old Town Hall) also called Bockin Talo (Bock House).